ANuShKu10/Saiket-Systems/Task 1 Blog/README.md

 - 📱 Mobile-Friendly — Responsive layout for all screen sizes.
 - 🎬 Smooth Animations — Flip, fade, and interaction effects using CSS and JS.

-## Prerequisite

-To run this script, you need to have Python installed on your system.
-(You can download Python from the official website: Python.org.) or you can have VS code with pyhton packages.

 ### 🚀 Getting Started
 Follow these steps to run the project locally on your system: